aurelia/aurelia/docs/user-docs/app-basics/components-revisited.md

 {% endcode %}

 This helps keeping things closer that belong together.
+For example, keeping the tab-header and tab-content next to each other, provides better readability and understanding of the code to the developer.
+On other hand, it still places the projected contents at the right slot.

 ### Duplicate slots

-Having slots with same name is also perfectly alright.
+Having more than one `<au-slot>` with same name is also supported.
 This lets us projecting same content to multiple slots declaratively, as can be seen from the following example.

 {% code title="my-app.html" %}